Lifespan: Up to 40 years

-Lace monitors rely on tree hollows for shelter, although logs and burrows may also be used.
-If alarmed, they are likely to run up the nearest tree using their large powerful claws.
+Lace monitors are sometimes called the ‘tree goanna’ due to their exceptional climbing abilities.
+These lizards rely on tree hollows for shelter, although hollow logs and burrows on the ground may also be used.
+If alarmed, lace monitors are likely to scurry up the nearest tree using their enormously powerful claws.

-Lace monitors are carnivores and will eat birds, mammals, lizards, eggs and insects.
-These large lizards will even scavenge around picnic areas and camping grounds to find any leftovers from humans.
+Lace monitors are carnivores, preying on birds, mammals, lizards, eggs and insects.
+These large lizards will even scavenge around picnic and camping grounds in search of the next meal.

 Large monitors are considered to have high intelligence; almost as high as that of mammals.